Click here for more details.

-Bachelor of Science in nursing (BSN) to RN degree completion program at our Independence, Missouri, campus can be finished in 18 months.
+The Bachelor of Science in Nursing (BSN) to RN degree completion program at our Independence, Missouri, campus can be finished in 18 months.
 Students in the program benefit from smaller class sizes, knowledgeable and caring instructors, valuable classroom, lab and simulation experiences, as well as a variety of specialized clinical rotations in the local Kansas City area.

 BA in Health Care Management

 Our BA in health care management program provides students with the knowledge and skills for management positions in the health care industry.
 No nursing experience or clinical hours are required.

 This program's engaged faculty and fellow students form an innovative support structure, assisting you from the day you apply through graduation.

 This program, often called a "combined" program, offers registered nurses the opportunity to complete their BSN and MSN degrees via an accelerated process, saving up to 11 semester hours of coursework.
 You even have the option to "stop-out" and earn a BSN only, if you wish.